Addendum: On the Type of the Spin Polarization Dependence of the Neutrino Mass and Charge

 This picture reflects the fact that each of the available types of charges says in favor of the availability of a kind of inertial mass.
-Thereby the possibility of the existence of the united rest mass $m_{\nu}^{U}$ and charge $e_{\nu}^{U}$ for the neutrino equal, respectively, to its all the mass and charge is not excluded.
-One can define their structure in the form \cite{5}
+Thereby, the possibility of the existence of the united rest mass $m_{\nu}^{U}$ and charge $e_{\nu}^{U}$ for the neutrino equal to its all the mass and charge is not excluded.
+One can define their structure in the form [5]

-Here the indices $E,$ $W$ and $S$ correspond to the electric, weak and strong components of the neutrino mass and charge.
-They constitute herewith the harmony of forces of the different nature.
-Therefore, the charge distributions of light leptons must be steady \cite{6}.
+Here the indices $E,$ $W$ and $S$ correspond to the electric, weak and the strong components of the neutrino mass and charge.
+They constitute herewith the harmony of forces of a different nature.
+Therefore, the charge distribution of the light lepton must be steady [6].

-Such a stability of matter saying about the compound structure of charge quantization law \cite{7} and testifies of that any non-zero component of the electric charge implies the existence of a kind of the dipole moment.
-In other words, the Dirac $F_{1\nu}(q^{2})$ and the Pauli $F_{2\nu}(q^{2})$ form factors contain the statical as well as the dynamical components \cite{6}:
+Such a steadiness of matter says about the compound structure [7] of charge quantization law and thereby testifies in favor of that any non-zero component of the electric charge implies the existence of a kind of dipole moment.
+In other words, Dirac $F_{1\nu}(q^{2})$ and Pauli $F_{2\nu}(q^{2})$ form factors contain [6] the statical as well as the dynamical components: